Toroidal and toric models of fibrations over curves

 \subsection{Morphisms}

 An \emph{alteration} is a surjective projective morphism $Y\to X$ of varieties of the same dimension, hence it is generically finite.
-A \emph{contraction} is a projective morphism $f\colon X\to Z$ with $f_*\mathcal{O}_X=\mathcal{O}_Z$, hence it is surjective with connected fibres.
+A \emph{contraction} is a projective morphism $f\colon X\to Z$ of schemes with $f_*\mathcal{O}_X=\mathcal{O}_Z$, hence it is surjective with connected fibres.

 Given a morphism $g\colon Y\to X$ of schemes and a subset $T\subset X$, $g^{-1}T$ denotes the set-theoretic inverse image of $T$.
 If $T$ is a closed subscheme, we then consider $g^{-1}T$ with its induced reduced scheme structure.
 But if we consider the scheme-theoretic inverse image of $T$, we will say so explicitly.